 mysqld, this means that the privileges of the

 data directory or its contents do not permit server access.
 In

 this case, you change the permissions for the involved files and

-On Unix, change location into the data directory and check the
+Change location into the data directory and check the ownership of

-ownership of the data directory and its contents to make sure
+the data directory and its contents to make sure the server has

 /usr/local/mysql/var, use this command:

 If the data directory or its files or subdirectories are not owned